cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 $> gcloud pubsub topics create speedtest
 Created topic [projects/you-project-id/topics/speedtest].
 ```
-If we want our cloud run to be able to publish messages to this topic the proper IAM role must be added to the service account that we've created.
+If we want our Cloud Run to be able to publish messages to this topic the proper IAM role must be added to the service account that we've created.
 This can be done by running:
 ```
 gcloud pubsub topics add-iam-policy-binding <TOPIC_NAME> --member='serviceAccount:some-account-name@<PROJECT_ID>.iam.gserviceaccount.com' --role='roles/pubsub.publisher'